 Micon eventually became chairman of SWCPoker.
 Micon agreed to plead guilty to the charges related to SealsWithClubs.
 It is unclear what his involvement in SWCPoker is to this day.

 WinPoker was an iPoker skin.
-It was the first online poker room to accept Bitcoin.
+It was the first online poker room to accept BTC.
 It ceased operations in 2015.

 Satoshi Poker never got off the ground.
 It opened but never generated any interest.
 The site went up for sale in April 2014 on a Bitcoin forum for 30 BTC.
 The buyer of the site did not honor player balances, according to the previous owner that admitted the site was nearly bust when he unloaded it.

-The reality is that bitcoins have come a long way in the past few years and are now being accepted as a means of payment for many products and services.
-WordPress, the world’s largest open source blogging tool now accepts Bitcoin as payment.
-Hundreds of business, including restaurants, dentists and real estate companies across the United States and Europe now accept bitcoins as payment.
+The cryptocurrency has come a long way in the past few years and are now being accepted as a means of payment for many products and services.
+Hundreds of business, including restaurants, dentists, and real estate companies across the United States and Europe now accept it as payment.

-Bitcoin poker has grown rapidly in the past year but is still an extremely new concept.
-Many gambling markets are unregulated and offer costly deposit and withdrawal options and are also vulnerable to government inference.
-Bitcoin poker takes care of both of these issues.
+Bitcoin poker has grown rapidly in recent years but is still an extremely new concept.
+Many gambling markets are unregulated and offer costly transaction options, and are also vulnerable to government inference.
+BTC poker takes care of both of these issues.

-The liquidity to make them viable poker rooms for the masses is not quite there yet, but bitcoin based rooms already offer the lowest rake and best rewards in online poker, not just in the bitcoin realm.
-Tournaments, rewards and game selection all stand to increase as more and more people start playing poker with bitcoins.
+The liquidity to make them viable poker rooms for the masses is not quite there yet.
+However, Bitcoin-based rooms already offer the lowest rake and best rewards in online poker, not just in the cryptocurrency realm.
+Tournaments, rewards and game selection all stand to increase as more and more people start playing poker with BTC.

-In our opinion, the future looks bright for bitcoins and bitcoin poker.
+In our opinion, the future looks bright for Bitcoin and bitcoin poker sites.